Overtaking rules: how to overtake safely

 - You would have to enter a lane reserved for buses, trams, or bicycles during its hours of operation.

-- You have any doubt that you cannot see far enough ahead; such as when approaching a corner or bend, a hump bridge, or the brow of a hill.
+- You have any doubt that you can’t see far enough ahead; such as when approaching a corner or bend, a hump bridge, or the brow of a hill.

-- You are somewhere where you might come into conflict with other road users, such as;
+- You’re somewhere where you might come into conflict with other road users, such as;

 - When approaching (or at) a road junction